Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Discussion

-In this work, we introduced a parallelization scheme to reduce the number of MS gates for the implementation of fermionic excitations.
-Compared to previous works \cite{casanova2012quantum, lamata2014efficient}, we achieve a speedup of 2, and 4, for single- and double excitations, respectively.
-We note that our technique could be extended to the simulation of fermion-boson interactions in a digital-analog fashion by encoding the bosonic operators into the vibrational modes of the ion chain \cite{Leibfried2003Quantum}, as it has been suggested in Refs.~\cite{casanova2012quantum, lamata2014efficient}.
-This gives access to systems such as the Fröhlich model \cite{mahan2013many}, which captures the properties of polarons (hole-particle pair) \cite{franchini_polarons_2021,aihemaiti_perspective_2024} in some crystal structures.
-Such simulations would extend the utility of our method from purely fermionic static- and dynamic properties to e.g., more complex phenomena in photochemistry\cite{bauer_quantum_2020,ollitrault_molecular_2021,ollitrault_nonadiabatic_2020}.
+We note that our techniques could be readily extended to the simulation of fermion-boson interactions in a digital-analog fashion by encoding the bosonic operators into the vibrational modes of the ion chain \cite{Leibfried2003Quantum}, as it has been suggested in Refs.~\cite{casanova2012quantum, lamata2014efficient}.
+This gives access to systems such as the Fröhlich model \cite{mahan2013many}, which captures the properties of polarons in some crystal structures \cite{franchini_polarons_2021,aihemaiti_perspective_2024}.
+Such simulations would extend the utility of our method beyond purely fermionic static- and dynamic properties to e.g., more complex phenomena in photochemistry \cite{bauer_quantum_2020,ollitrault_molecular_2021,ollitrault_nonadiabatic_2020}, or the study of non-adiabatic electron-nuclear dynamics \cite{Ha_MacDonell_2025}.

-Even though the Pauli weights under the JW mapping scale as $\mathcal{O}(N)$, the execution time of fermionic excitations with MS gates scales with $\mathcal{O}(\sqrt{N})$.
-Interestingly, one of the most sophisticated hardware-agnostic fermionic mappings based on the Bonsai algorithm achieves a quadratically lower Pauli weight compared to JW when applied to the widely employed heavy-hexagon architecture \cite{Miller2023Bonsai, miller2024treespilation}, thus achieving the same time scaling.
-By pairing the MS gate with more sophisticated mappings, as suggested for the BK mapping in Ref.~\cite{Romero2019Strategies}, we expect that the asymptotic scaling compared to limited-connectivity platforms can be outperformed.

-However, it should be mentioned that the time-limiting operations, the \textbf{XX} and \textbf{YY} gates, or (in the case of limited connectivity) CNOT ladders or fanout gates are Clifford operations and can therefore theoretically be implemented in constant time \cite{jozsa2006introduction}.
-While this goes at the expense of introducing ancilla qubits, mid-circuit measurements and feed-forward operations, it works even for 1D line topologies and offers significant improvements compared to the unitary counterpart \cite{baeumer2024efficient, baeumer2024measurement}.
-Similar approaches for constant-depth measurement patterns implementing double excitation operators have been studied in \cite{Kaldenbach2024Mapping}.

-One should keep in mind that absolute gate times may differ by orders of magnitudes between different hardware platforms -- and even within the gate types for ion traps; so-called \enquote{ultrafast multiqubit} gates \cite{lamata2014efficient, taylor2017study} based on fast two-qubit gates \cite{Ripoll2003Speed} offer significant speedups compared to the MS gate, however at the expensive of an asymptotic $\mathcal{O}(N)$ time scaling.
-It is estimated that the MS gate would only perform faster in the regime of roughly 1000 qubits, which is expected to be beyond the limits of linear traps.
-It is argued that the slower MS gates are incapable of implementing simulations at a sufficient scale as quantum circuits easily exceed the ion traps coherence time \cite{taylor2017study}.
-Hence, our reductions in MS gates are of uttermost importance to allow for simulations outperforming classical computers within the coherence time.